Better Safety Info in Pregnancy Starts with Your Referral

 When Your Patients Look to You, You Can Look to Us

 MotherToBaby is dedicated to providing evidence-based information about medications and other exposures during pregnancy and while breastfeeding.
-In addition to our pregnancy studies, we have a dedicated team to provide no-cost teratogen information services tailored to the needs of both health professionals and pregnant women.
-Pregnant women who enroll as participants into our studies benefit from one-on-one access to our experts and the piece of mind that knowledge and increased monitoring brings to her pregnancy.
+In addition to our pregnancy studies, we have a dedicated team to provide no-cost teratogen information services tailored to the needs of both health professionals and people who are pregnant and/or breastfeeding.
+People who are pregnant and/or breastfeeding who enroll as participants into our studies benefit from one-on-one access to our experts and the piece of mind that knowledge and increased monitoring brings to their pregnancy.

 Answers to Commonly Asked Questions

-Our studies observe pregnant women already exposed to certain medicines or vaccines or who have been diagnosed with specific conditions.
+Our studies observe people who are pregnant and/or breastfeeding already exposed to certain medicines or vaccines or who have been diagnosed with specific conditions.

-Will my patient be asked to take a medication or change her treatment plan?
+Will my patient be asked to take a medication or change their treatment plan?

-No. Our studies are strictly observational; your patient will not be asked to change any part of her health care routine, including her medications.
+No. Our studies are strictly observational; your patient will not be asked to change any part of their health care routine, including their medications.

 My patient has recently become pregnant and has been exposed to a medication/vaccine you are studying.
 What should I do first?